 “Yes I do, Mamede.
 Yes I do.”

 I steered for another hour, catching as many waves as I could.
-Mamede sat by the tabernacle while Ze and João took up their positions at the rail, pumping their espeque lines to give us more speed.
-Once I got the hang of it, we had a lot of fun in those waves — dipping and diving and soaring away.
-Especially João — he was bouncing like a kid on a swing, his eyes shining bright, shouting out, “VAI!
+Mamede rested against the daggerboard while Ze and João took up their positions at the rail, pumping their espeque lines to give us more speed.
+Once I got the hang of it we had a lot of fun in those waves, dipping and diving and soaring away.
+Especially João, bouncing on the rail like a kid on a pogo stick, head held high, eyes shining bright, joyfully shouting, “VAI!
 VAI!
 VAI!”

 Vai nela, João.
 Vai nela!
 (You go, João.
 You go!)

-It was just after 16:00 when I first spotted the Morro Branco.
+It was just after 16:00 when I spotted the Morro Branco.
 The bluff’s dusty outline had been there for a while, hiding in plain sight.
-It’s like that when you return from the ocean: land sneaks up on you.
-For the longest time you think you are looking at clouds on the horizon, or haze, and then suddenly you see it — POOF — Land Ho!
+It’s like that when you return from the ocean — land sneaks up on you.
+For the longest time you think you are looking at clouds on the horizon, or haze in the distance, then suddenly you see it — POOF — Land Ho!

 “The beach!”
 I called out.
 “The Morro Branco!”

-Mamede climbed up on the tabernacle beam to have a look.
-He scanned the shore, getting his bearings, then jumped down and made his way aft.
+Mamede climbed onto the tabernacle beam to have a look.
+He scanned the shore to get his bearings, then jumped down and made his way aft.
 As he approached me, I could see he was frowning and shaking his head.

-Oh no, I thought, is something wrong?
-Are we not in the right place?
-Are we going to have to tack back out again and spend more time at sea?
+Is something wrong?
+I thought.
+Are we not where we should be?
+Are we going to have to tack back out and spend more time at sea?

 Oh, please, please no!

-When he got close, Mamede’s face cracked into a grin and he asked in a booming voice, “So, what do you think?
-Do you want to come out with us again next week?”
+Mamede kept a straight face until he got near and then he cracked a grin.
+“So what do you think?
+Do you want to come fishing again next week?”

 I mean, what could I say?
-I didn’t want to offend them.
-But the last thing I needed was another trip so soon.
-I’d have to recover from the present one first.
+I didn’t want to offend them, but the last thing I needed was another trip so soon.
+I’d have to recover from the one I was on first.
 They were all looking at me now, waiting for my response.

 Better not lie this time. . .

-“Well. . .”
-I raised my bandaged finger and waved it slowly back and forth, “maybe not next week.”
+I raised my bandaged finger and waved it slowly back and forth.
+“Maybe not next week.”

 When the laughter subsided, I stood aside and let Mamede take the helm.

 An hour later we were just beyond the break line in front of the village.
 Up on the beach it looked like Carnival had started early.
-Sitting high on their rollers like parade floats, the newly arrived jangadas were crowded with people, wanting to see what the fishermen had brought back.
+Sitting high on their rollers, like parade floats, the newly arrived jangadas were surrounded with people, wanting to see what the fishermen had caught.
 Children cleaned fish on the sand while others ran around and played.
-I was standing with Ze and João at the rail when Mamede steered our jangada into the surf.
+I was standing with Ze and João at the rail when Mamede steered us into the surf.

-The entire village turned to watch as a wave picked us up and sent us racing forward.
+The entire village turned to watch as a wave picked up our jangada and sent us racing forward.
 Expecting a jolt when we hit the beach, I unwrapped my espeque lines, preparing to jump off.
-Just then the deck pitched sideways and I lost my balance — I was over the rail before I knew it.
-Rushing whitewater slammed me down and tumbled me around, while carrying the jangada safely away.
+Just then the deck pitched sideways and I lost my balance — was over the rail before I knew it.
+Rushing water slammed me down and tumbled me around, while carrying the hull safely away.
 When I finally gained my footing in the waist-high water, I felt a little foolish.
 But that didn’t stop me from laughing, along with everyone else, as I walked up onto the dry sand.